TommyMart/TommyMart/README.md

 # 👋 Hi, I’m Tom Martin
-- 👀 I’m interested in solving problems with logical creativity.
+- 👀 Interested in solving problems with logical creativity.
 - 🌱 Currently studying full stack software development and visual design/communication.
 - 💞️ Looking to collaborate on software projects that positively impact society and/or the environment.
 - 📫 Reach me -> thomas.h.martin89@gmail.com